 What makes a stock "safe"?

 Safe stocks exhibit low price volatility, consistent earnings, strong balance sheets, and often pay reliable dividends.
-Our model quantifies safety through stability scores (measuring volatility and beta) and quality scores (measuring fundamental strength).
+Our model quantifies safety through low volatility scores (measuring volatility and beta) and quality scores (measuring fundamental strength).
 The safest stocks score highly on both.

 Are safe stocks good for retirement portfolios?